Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 `MpEng.exe`, previously identified as a disguised Python runtime, is used to execute `update.dll`, which likely contains the core payload logic.

-The additional argument `sunset` suggests that execution may be controlled via parameters, potentially allowing different behaviours or modes.
+The additional argument `sunset`(seen in Deju) suggests that execution may be controlled via parameters, potentially allowing different behaviours or modes.

 This confirms that the scheduled task is responsible for maintaining persistent, hidden execution of the payload rather than performing immediate external communication.